WarintornNawong/Portfolio/Airline Tweet Sentiment Prediction/README.md

 ![image](https://user-images.githubusercontent.com/104628789/172573054-cdb31200-c040-4f87-8ff7-4151ad2117bc.png)

 ### Observation
+United Airline ranked first in high negative sentiment tweet, followed by U.S. Airways and American Airline.
+The n-gram methods in second, thirdth and fourth consist of "Flight Cancel and delay ".The pattern of negative tweets is summarizable in the following details,
+1. Longer character
+2. Higher word count
+3. Higher Punctuation
+4. Higher stopwords

 ## Part II.
 Text Processing
 Before developing model, I applied the step of cleaning & Preprocssing with the following details,